Where to vote early in person

 - Richmond voter registrar’s office, 2134 W. Laburnum Ave.

-All three Richmond sites are open from 8 a.m. to 5 p.m. weekdays.
-They will be open from 9 a.m. to 5 p.m. on Saturday.
+All three sites are open from 8 a.m. to 5 p.m. weekdays and from 9 a.m. to 5 p.m. on Saturday.